tanksdude/tanks-game/tanks-game/docs/list-of-powers.md

 * Attributes: "stack", "mix"
 * Color: `#838996` ("Roman Silver" apparently)

-Once the bullet stops moving, it will be kickstarted into moving again.
+Once the bullet stops moving, it will be kickstarted into moving again by multiplying its acceleration by -1.25.
 Only happens once.

+## Mine Layer

+* Types: "dev", "random-dev"
+* Internal name: `mine_layer`
+* Attributes: "mix"
+* Color: `(0.25, 0.25, 0.25)` (dark gray)

+As the bullet travels along, it will leave behind some (non-moving) bullets.

 # List of protected power types